ConnorFriday-code/NoteGroupsProjectThree/README.md

 #### Dedicated User

-- To be able to search through multiple notes on the homapage with ease by making notes titles clear, easy to read, and possibly with a search bar
+- To be able to search through multiple notes on the homepage with ease by making note titles clear, easy to read, and possibly with a search bar
 - For notes to load quickly even at larger sizes
 - For the homepage to load notes at an acceptable speed